dhealy05/Hermes/README.md

 files are encrypted and saved publicly by the sender.
 The Message contains not the file itself, but the filename (again a randomly generated string).

+**One to Many Messages**

+In the current build, there are 4 levels of security.
+1 is private information, encrypted by Blockstack and saved only to the user's Gaia.
+2 is a two-person conversation, in which the private key is generated based on mutual public keys and information encoded with it.
+3 is a greater-than-two person conversation, in which a group secret is passed, encrypted by method (2), on a one-to-one basis with various parties.
+4, the subject of this paragraph, is a "Friends Only" secret, passed from one user to all of their contacts.

+How is this done?
+On initial login, each user generates a random secret and filename.
+Whenever they accept a friend request or make one, they encrypt this secret and filename using the relevant secret for that friend/conversation, and then attach that secret and filename to the relevant outbox.
+Their friend, already polling their outbox for new messages, will find and decrypt the new secret and filename, and save it as part of the contact.

+Then, when Bob wants to find out something Alice has broadcast to her friends, he need only look up her friends-only filename and secret, look up the filename, and decrypt its contents with the secret.

+In our current build, this technique is only being used to find out A. your friend's friends (see Discovery and Scalability) and B. the time you were last online.
+However, it's not hard to see that the social networking applications are potentially large; users could send their friends pictures, videos, and all the accoutrements of modern social media, in a dramatically more secure way.
+The most computationally expensive piece of this system is when a user wants to "unfriend" someone; the user must generate a new filename and secret, and update all of their other friends.

+We note with interest here how Blockstack's architecture naturally tends toward a system of user privacy.
+Rather than "the right to an API key" (Wenger Continuations 96355016855, 2014), users have the ability to issue their own keys, a promising development toward decentralization.

 **Notes on Security and Robustness of the Hermes Messaging System**

 Hermes' goals with respect to security and robustness are threefold.
 The first two relate to privacy: to keep message content readable only to their intended recipients,